DanySK/course-laboratory-of-software-systems/slides/content/09-containerization/_index.md

 * e.g., `docker run -i adoptopenjdk bash`
 * parameters for the custom command can follow
 * use the `t` option to run in a *pseudo-tty*
+* use the `--rm` to remove the container after use

 ---